 A number of smaller problems typically choke the path to the bigger, hairier problem, so you make it your business to give those smaller problems the machete treatment.
 You teach to elevate.
 You solve to sell.

-Not only are you building an audience—that is, increasing your leverage—along the way, but you are also removing friction from the buying process.
+Not only are you building an audience, increasing your leverage—along the way, but you are also removing friction from the buying process.

-Once you have gained people’s trust by solving smaller problems, you can sell your remedy to their bigger problems.
+Once you have gained people’s trust by solving smaller problems, you can offer your remedy to their bigger problems.

 And how have I been serving them?

-→ By writing really long, comprehensive blog posts that address the problems I find using Sales Safari.
+By writing reeeeeeeeally long, comprehensive blog posts that address the problems I find using Sales Safari.

 You too can stack the deck in your favor by figuring out what topics are already hot and trending.
 You can poke around online, pick up clues, and write your version of an authoritative post on a given topic that is relevant to your target audience and product roadmap.

-Let me show you exactly how I do that in 17 detailed steps.
+Let me show you exactly how I do that, in 17 incredibly detailed steps.

-1 Create a new Google doc for your notes.
+1 I create a new Google doc for my notes.

-I will give my doc a title like “Freelance Writer Product Research” that you can start filling it up with notes from my Safari.
+I will give my doc a title like “Freelance Writer Research” and start filling it up with notes from my Safari.

-Be sure to keep this document formatted and organized.
-It is, after all, the vault where you will store your wealth.
-Make your life a little more pleasant by adding section headers as you start to see the same questions and problems appear over and over again.
+This is the vault where you will store your wealth.
+I like to make my life a little more pleasant by adding section headers as I start to see the same questions and problems appear over and over again.

-2 Find your audience’s forums and Facebook groups.
+2 I find my audience’s forums and Facebook groups.